-Once the exact MV for a numeric literal has been determined, it is then rounded to a value of the Decimal type if the suffix m is present, otherwise to the Number type.
-If the MV is 0, then the rounded value is +0; otherwise, the rounded value must be the number value for the MV (in the sense defined in 8.5), unless the literal is a DecimalLiteral and the literal has more than 20 significant digits, in which case the number value must be either the number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit or the number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit and then incrementing the literal at the 20th significant digit position.
+Once the exact MV for a numeric literal has been determined, it is then rounded to a value of the Number type.
+If the MV is 0, then the rounded value is +0; otherwise, the rounded value must be the number value for the MV (in the sense defined in 8.5), unless the literal is a DecimalLiteral and the literal has more than 20 significant digits, in which case the number value may be either the number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit or the number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit and then incrementing the literal at the 20th significant digit position.
 A digit is significant if it is not part of an ExponentPart and it is not 0; or there is a nonzero digit to its left and there is a nonzero digit, not in the ExponentPart, to its right.